M2SVid: End-to-End Inpainting and Refinement for Monocular-to-Stereo Video Conversion: More Details on Datasets

 \textbf{Ego4D:} This is one of the largest egocentric video datasets, where participants were asked to perform various activities.
 While most videos are monocular, the dataset includes 263 long stereoscopic videos (80 hours in total) with a resolution of $1400\times1400$.
 As the videos are egocentric, captured using a head-mounted camera, they exhibit significant camera movement and contain close objects with a large disparity range between the stereo views.
 We split 263 stereo videos of the dataset into $\sim$ 57k 5-second video clips.
 We hold out all clips from one video, namely 200 clips, for method evaluation, while using the rest 57K clips for training.

 \parsection{Ego4d Pre-processing} We perform rectification for each long video as described in Sec.
 5.5 of the main paper.
 For video rectification, we uniformly sample 200 frames from each video.
+After rectifying the videos, we spatially crop the video to discard boundary regions with missing pixels.
 Then, we split the videos into 5-second subsequent video clips and compute shifts and disparity at the clip level.
 Finally, to ensure high-quality rectified data, we perform LoFTR feature matching~\cite{sun2021loftr} again and filter point pairs by computing the fundamental matrix with RANSAC~\cite{fischler1981random}, applied to frames sampled at 1 FPS from each clip.
 We then filter out clips where the matched points exhibit more than 2 pixels of vertical disparity.